cs50nestm/cs50labs/mergesort/README.md

 ## What is Merge Sort?

 Up until now, the three sorting algorithms we've looked at, bubble sort, selection sort and insertion sort, have all had a worst case run time of O(n<sup>2</sup>). **Merge sort** is a fundamentally different kind of algorithm, with far superior running time, particularly for large data sets.
-Merge sort works by recursively breaking an array into subarrays, then merging the subarrays back together.
+Merge sort works by recursively breaking an array into **subarrays**, then merging the subarrays back together.

 ![Merge_Sort](http://labs.cs50nestm.net/merge_sort.gif)